 If you are not involved in the study but would like to be, please speak with your hospital care team to see if you are eligible to join.

-With their consent, all participants are “flagged” with NHS digital, who will then inform us if any of the participants on our studies develop a serious illness such as cancer, or if they pass away.
+With their consent, all participants are “flagged” with national healthcare data providers, such as NHS Digital, for participants in England and Wales, and The National Health Service Central Register (NHSCR) for participants in Scotland, who will then inform us if any of the participants on our studies develop a serious illness such as cancer, or if they pass away.

 What does being “flagged” mean?

-An organisation called NHS Digital has information about the health of everyone in the country, and they store details about any hospital stays or serious illnesses that people experience.
+National healthcare data providers, such as NHS Digital or NHSCR have information about the health of everyone in the country, and they store details about any hospital stays or serious illnesses that people experience.

-When you consent to be involved in the BILAG BR study you give agreement for your name, date of birth and NHS number (or CHI number if you are in Scotland) to be shared with other national databases (including NHS Digital).
+When you consent to be involved in the BILAG BR study you give agreement for your name, date of birth and NHS number (or CHI number if you are in Scotland) to be shared with these national healthcare data providers (including NHS Digital and NHSCR).